Uberspace/manual/source/lang-dotnet.rst

 We also provide older versions; you can get a full list of curently available versions with ``dotnet --list-sdks``.

+.. note:: Unfortunately, Microsoft has decided not to make .NET 8 available for RHEL 7, on which our operating system CentOS 7 is based.
+Therefore, we cannot provide .NET 8 or later.

 Update policy
 -------------